 A few days after the opening of the Ernst Barlach Haus, the art critic Gottfried Sello wrote in the weekly newspaper DIE ZEIT:

 In 1995/96 Kallmorgen’s architecture was carefully converted and extended.
 An annex provided the museum with an additional exhibition space.
-The inner courtyard was closed in by a gently curved glass roof, and the atrium can thus be used as a protected sculpture garden or a room for openings and other events.
+The inner courtyard was closed in by a gently curved glass roof, and the atrium can thus be used as a protected sculpture garden.
 The special character of the museum has been maintained: this includes “the closed nature of the building on the outside and the focused organism designed for the collection on the inside”, which Hermann F. Reemtsma back in 1960 praised as an “extremely impressive” feature of Kallmorgen’s plans.

 Background picture: »Light Spaces.
 Paintings from Fifty Years«, Ernst Barlach Haus, 2018